 - 1. A comprehension of the pastoral responsibilities related to Christian ministry-including visitation, counseling, crisis ministry, church administration. - 2.
-An understanding of fundamental hermeneutical principles and the ability to utilize them in the exegesis of a Biblical text.
+An understanding of fundamental hermeneutical principles and the ability to utilize them in the exegesis of a Biblical text. - 3.
+The effective communication of the Word of God through preaching skills which are characterized by logical, understandable sermon outlines and sound Biblical exegesis.

-- 3. The effective communication of the Word of God through preaching skills which are characterized by logical, understandable sermon outlines and sound Biblical exegesis. - 4.
-An in-depth knowledge of the Bible and a commitment to the continued study of the Scriptures, which results in the practical application to everyday living. - 5.
+- 4. An in-depth knowledge of the Bible and a commitment to the continued study of the Scriptures, which results in the practical application to everyday living. - 5.
 A sensitivity to the need for a compassionate and sympathetic regard for people. - 6.
 A testimony to an established relationship of faith and trust in God based upon a personal encounter with Jesus Christ through the new birth and a pursuit of personal holiness, which results in a Christ centered life. - 7.
 A basic understanding of the most important elements of Christian Theology. - 8.
 Ability to apply organizational behavior and leadership theories in order to motivate and lead volunteers and employees to achieve organizational objectives. - 9.
 An understanding of Christian Worldview principles and the ability to defend the faith across cultures in an increasingly secular, postmodern world.

-Bachelor of Science in Pastoral Ministry Extended Internship Option
+Pastoral Ministry Extended Internship Option

-The School of Ministry and Christian Thought offers a variation on its BS in Pastoral Ministry for student who declare in their first semester that they wish to pursue the Extended Internship Option.
+The School of Ministry and Christian Thought offers a variation on its BS in Pastoral Ministry for student who declare in their first term that they wish to pursue the Extended Internship Option.
 Under this option, students complete their Freshman through Junior years in residence on OKWU's campus, then spend their Senior year in an off-campus internship while finishing their remaining courses online.
-The following is a sample degree plan for pursuing this option: